PhD, MSc, BSc (Hons.)

 Mike led the Forest Research contribution to the recent update of the Scottish Government guidance for “Calculating Carbon Savings from Wind Farms on Scottish Peatlands – A New Approach” and improvements to the assessment tool Carbon Implications Of Windfarms Located On Peatlands – Update Of The Scottish Government Carbon Calculator Tool.
 The project was led by Dr Jo Smith (University of Aberdeen) and Forest Research contributed expertise on forest management, forest carbon and wind flow aspects.

-For the Climate eXchange Centre, Mike has is leading work on assessment of net deforestation due to windfarms.
+For the Climate eXchange Centre, Mike is leading work on assessment of net deforestation due to windfarms.

 Mike led the Forest Research contribution to The Ecosystem Land Use Modelling and Soil Carbon GHG Flux Trial (ELUM) project, a £3.28m study commissioned by the Energy Technologies Institute (ETI), to produce a framework for predicting the sustainability of bioenergy deployment across the UK.